-Cash-strapped election offices have fewer resources after bans on private grants
+Cash-Strapped Election Offices Have Fewer Resources After Bans On Private Grants

 “It was a total lifeline that otherwise never would have happened,” said Pete Duncan, the county clerk.
 “While we would love for it to have been federal or state funding that came in to help get this accomplished, that’s just not something that the feds or states are interested in doing.”

-This story was originally published by Stateline, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+This article was originally published at Stateline.
+Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and Twitter.

-The post Cash-strapped election offices have fewer resources after bans on private grants appeared first on Iowa Capital Dispatch.